Axway/amplify-central/content/en/docs/manage_product_foundry/_index.md

 * A subscription plan.

-    * Product Foundry provides plans that differentiate between subscription offerings and monetize the product.
+    * Product Foundry provides plans that allow users to define consumption plans for their products.

 To make a product available for consumption by subscribers, the product is published into the Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and / or external consumers.
 For additional information, see [Manage your Marketplace](/docs/manage_marketplace/).